aimansae/as-accordion/README.md

 This is a siple accordion project made with react.
 Please find the Guidelines for the project:

+This is the [live](https://master--as-accordion.netlify.app/) site

+Here is the link to the [Github repository](https://github.com/aimansae/as-accordion)

 ## Requirements

 1. Use the starter project, to kick-start your development.